iamchathu/flutter_auth_provider/README.md

 ```

-#### 2. Listeners
+### 2. Listeners

-There are two listener type.
-These can be used to act on the Auth events.
-Ex: Setting up Sentry with
+There are two listeners available.
+These will execute your code upon Authentication events.
-user details and remove, setup/release resources when logout.

-* LoginListener - Call when user is login in.
+* LoginListener - Called when user is logged in.
 * LogoutListener - Called when user logs out.

+Examples:

+* Setting up Sentry with user details and remove
+* setup/release resources when logout.

+## Contributors
+* Chathu Vishwajith
+* Pasindu De Silva
+* Bhagya Nirmaan Silva (github.com/bhagyas)